 7 Steps to Installing Solar Panels

-There are solar panel companies who offer their solar products with company installation or with good instructions for homeowner installation.
+There are solar panel companies shows different solar panel installation quote depending on who offer their solar products with company installation or with good instructions for homeowner installation.
 There are solar installations for both on the grid and off the grid installation.

 · Step I: You must decide which direction the solar panels should face and then install the mounting structure securely.
 The mounting structure provides a strong base for the whole solar system so do it correctly.
 How well the solar panels perform depends on their orientation.
 The preferred facing direction is south but east and west directions can also work.
 Please avoid having the panels face north.
 The mounting structure will also determine the solar panel tilt which should be figured according to the latitude of your home’s location.
 There are solar trackers to use as guidance.